 - This course is an introduction to and survey of principal statutes and common-law doctrines governing the workplace and relationships between employers and employees.
 Typical topics covered may include the at-will doctrine, developing exceptions to the at-will doctrine, employment discrimination, conditions of employment, aspects of labor law, hiring, firing and other topics.

 - Analysis of a civil lawsuit from commencement through trial, including consideration of jurisdiction, venue, pleading, motions, discovery, and joinder of parties and of claims; right to trial by jury, selection and instruction of jury, respective roles of judge, jury, and lawyer; trial and post-trial motions; judgments.

 - The goal of this course is to introduce the major federal statutes prohibiting workplace discrimination and to develop your ability to analyze employment decisions and workplace conduct under the legal framework created by Congress and the judiciary.
-Not open to students who have already completed the 2-credit Law 6936 Employment Discrimination Seminar.

 - Reckless Discrimination, 105 California L. Rev. __ (forthcoming 2017).